-- economy and support the ensuing recovery.
-It also recommended Estonia to pursue, when economic conditions allow, fiscal policies aimed at achieving prudent mediumterm fiscal positions and ensuring debt sustainability, while enhancing investment. - (3) The Council Recommendation on the economic policy of the euro area indicated that fiscal policies remain supportive in all euro area Member States throughout 2021 and that policy measures should be tailored to country-specific circumstances and be timely, temporary and targeted6.
-When the epidemiological and economic conditions allow, emergency measures should be phased out, while combatting the social and labour-market impact of the crisis.
+when economic conditions allow, fiscal policies aimed at achieving prudent mediumterm fiscal positions and ensuring debt sustainability, while enhancing investment.

+- (3) The Council Recommendation on the economic policy of the euro area indicates that fiscal policies remain supportive in all euro area Member States throughout 2021 and that policy measures should be tailored to country-specific circumstances and be timely, temporary and targeted.6 When the epidemiological and economic conditions allow, emergency measures should be phased out, while combatting the social and labour-market impact of the crisis.
 Fiscal policies should be pursued that are aimed at achieving prudent medium-term fiscal positions and ensuring debt sustainability, while enhancing investment.
-Member States should pursue reforms that strengthen the coverage, adequacy, and sustainability of health and social protection systems for all. - (4) On 18 November 2020, the Commission adopted its Opinions on the 2021 Draft Budgetary Plans of the euro area Member States, which were based on a qualitative assessment of the fiscal measures.
-The Commission was of the opinion that the Draft Budgetary Plan of Estonia was overall in line with the fiscal policy recommendations adopted by the Council on 20 July 2020, and that most of the measures included in the plan supported economic activity against the background of considerable uncertainty. - (5) Next Generation EU, including the Recovery and Resilience Facility, will ensure a sustainable, inclusive and fair recovery.
+Member States should pursue reforms that strengthen the coverage, adequacy and sustainability of health and social protection systems for all. - (4) On 18 November 2020, the Commission adopted its Opinions on the 2021 Draft Budgetary Plans of the euro area Member States, which were based on a qualitative assessment of the fiscal measures.
+The Commission was of the opinion that the Draft Budgetary Plan of Finland was overall in line with the fiscal policy recommendations adopted by the Council on 20 July 2020 and that most of the measures included in the plan supported economic activity against the background of considerable uncertainty. - (5) Next Generation EU, including the Recovery and Resilience Facility, will ensure a sustainable, inclusive and fair recovery.
 Regulation (EU) 2021/241 establishing the Recovery and Resilience Facility7 came into force on 19 February 2021.
 This Facility will provide financial support for the implementation of reforms and investment, entailing a fiscal impulse financed by the EU.
-It will contribute to the economic recovery, to the implementation of sustainable and growth-enhancing reforms and investment, notably to promote the green and digital transitions and it will strengthen the economies' resilience and potential growth.
-In turn, it will also help public finances to return to more favourable positions in the near term and will contribute to strengthening sustainable public finances, growth and job creation in the medium and long term. - (6) On 3 March 2021, the Commission adopted a Communication providing further policy orientations to facilitate the coordination of fiscal policies and the preparation of Member States' Stability and Convergence Programmes.
-The overall fiscal stance, taking into account national budgets and the Recovery and Resilience Facility, should remain supportive in 2021 and 2022.
+It will contribute to the economic recovery, to the implementation of sustainable and growth-enhancing reforms and investment, notably to promote the green and digital transitions, and it will strengthen the economies' resilience and potential growth.
+It will also help public finances to return to more favourable positions in the near term and will contribute to strengthening sustainable public finances, growth and job creation in the medium and long term. - On 3 March 2021, the Commission adopted a Communication providing further policy (6) orientations to facilitate the coordination of fiscal policies and the preparation of Member States' Stability and Convergence Programmes.8 The overall fiscal stance, taking into account national budgets and the Recovery and Resilience Facility, should remain supportive in 2021 and 2022.
 At the same time, given the expectation of economic activity gradually normalising in the second half of 2021, Member States' fiscal policies should become more differentiated in 2022.
 Member States' fiscal policies should take into account the state of the recovery, fiscal sustainability and the need to reduce economic, social and territorial divergences.
 In view of the need to support a sustainable recovery for the EU, Member States with low sustainability risks should gear their budgets towards maintaining a supportive fiscal policy in 2022, taking into account the impact of the Recovery and Resilience Facility.
-Member States with high debt levels should pursue prudent fiscal policies, while preserving nationally
+Member States with high debt levels should pursue prudent fiscal policies, while preserving nationally-financed investment and making use of grants under the Recovery and Resilience Facility to fund additional high-quality investment projects and structural